dancju/dancju.github.io/_posts/2015-07-25-ml-logistic-regression.md

 title: "Machine learning: logistic regression"
 ---

-This post is a lecture note about logistic regression.
+This is a lecture note about logistic regression.

 Logistic regression is actually an approach to classification problems instead of regression problems.